 Where Did the Story Happen?

 Was it in another country?
 This is one of the most common ways phony news peddlers sell us horseshit, because the mere mention of, say, China, or Russia, to a Western audience short-circuits our skepticism for some reason.
 Haha, who even knows what they have going on over there, but it’s probably crazy!
 I’ll buy anything.

 This was most evidently on display in literally every story that emerged around the Sochi Olympics.
 Wolves wandering the hotels!
 I bet they have those in Russia!
 We also saw this with the recent story about the Chinese man who was stranded in a South Korean airport because his son doodled all over his passport.
 The story, like all credible stories, was based on a post on Weibo, a social media site in China.
 So not only was it too cute to be true in the first place, the sites spreading it couldn’t even trace it back to a source they could translate.
-(Incidentally, all of the sites who shared that one – Buzzfeed, Gawker, the New York Daily News, Elite Daily, fucking USA Today, Uproxx, and others – have yet to apologise for lying about it.)
+(Incidentally, all of the sites who shared that one—Buzzfeed, Gawker, the New York Daily News, Elite Daily, fucking USA Today, Uproxx, and others—have yet to apologize for lying to us about it.)

 Why Is This Story Being Shared?

 It’s important to consider the inherent news value of the item in question itself.
 Is it about, say, a random dude breaking up with his girlfriend in a super internetty fashion?
 There is no reason—other than a cynical desire for cheap clicks via Facebook—any news site should be reporting on some kid’s personal life.
 And yet they all did.
 Same goes for the “guy moderately inconvenienced at airport” piece.
 If the story was clearly written just for the shares, then it’s likely fake.